Shaquille O'Neal: Post-marriage relationships

 In summer 2010, O'Neal began dating reality TV star Nicole "Hoopz" Alexander.
 The couple resided at O'Neal's home in Sudbury, Massachusetts, and later split in August 2012.

 O'Neal began dating Laticia Rolle, a model, originally from Gardner, Massachusetts, in early 2014.
 They later split in March 2018.

+On Valentine's Day of 2025, O'Neal posted an AI generated video of him marrying, and subsequently having kids with, Marilyn Monroe.
+This video gained attention, and some controversy due to his stake in Authentic Brands Group, who owns her likeness rights.
+Some people also likened the post to objectifying Monroe, treating her more like a prop than a person.